DangD96/SeleniumE2E/README.md

 # Framework Features
-* Implements **Page Object Model** (POM) design pattern for ease of code maintenance and clear separation of page object responsibilities.
+* Implements a custom **Page Object Model** (POM) design pattern for ease of code maintenance and clear separation of page object responsibilities.
-* Provides wait methods in `BasePage` superclass so page objects can wait for elements to be visible/clickable before interacting with them.
 * Uses **Maven** for build and dependency management.
 * Uses **TestNG** for assertions and test annotations.
 * Uses the **Maven Surefire plugin** to integrate with TestNG to run tests.